MatDubiel/MatDubiel.github.io/_pages/about.markdown

 ---
-layout: single
-permalink: /about/
+permalink: /
+title: "About me"
+excerpt: "About me"
+author_profile: true
 redirect_from:
+  - /about/
-  - /
+  - /about.html
 ---

 I am

-# News

- * (July 2024) ACM CUI'24 took place in Luxembourg
+## Main interests

- *
+  * Conversational Agents